bw1129/PIDtoolbox/README.md

 (i) Optional: If you wish to use .bbl or .bfl files directly, you will need to have a copy of 'blackbox_decode.exe' in the same directory as your .bbl/.bfl files. 'blackbox_decode.exe' is part of Betaflight/cleanflight blackbox-tools, and can be downloaded here:
 <a href="https://www.github.com/betaflight/blackbox-tools" target="blank">(Betaflight Blackbox-tools)</a>

 (ii) Recommended: Use .csv files!
-BUT NOTE, you MUST convert your your .bbl or .bfl file to a .csv file using Betaflight Blackbox-log-viewer.
+BUT NOTE, you MUST convert your .bbl or .bfl file to a .csv file using Betaflight Blackbox-log-viewer.
 Save as .csv from there please!
 Betaflight Blackbox-log-viewer can be downloaded here:
 <a href="https://www.github.com/betaflight/blackbox-log-viewer/releases" target="blank">(Betaflight Blackbox-log-viewer)</a>

 If you have issues installing Matlab runtime, or running PIDtoolbox, please give feedback here:
 <a href="https://github.com/bw1129/PIDtoolbox/issues" target="blank">(issues)</a>
 or drop a post to the Betaflight BlackBox Log Review Facebook group: <a href="https://www.facebook.com/groups/291745494678694/?ref=bookmarks" target="blank">(Betaflight BlackBox Log Review Facebook group)</a>